Code-Play-Repeat/NACHOS_OS/documentation/README.md

 Documentation
 ==============

-* Contained within this section is the various documentation needed for running and understanding the NACHOS.
+* Contained within this section is the various documentation needed for running and understanding the NACHOS OS.
 * The design documents describe how our group tackled the different problem spaces.
 * DesignDoc1 contains everything about how we built the thread system.
 * DesignDoc2 contains everything about how we implemented multiprogramming support.